BY SOFO ARCHON

 Is humanity, then, totally foolish?

-Think of how complicated we’ve made our lives.
-For example, most of us spend half of our waking time working hard doing things we don’t enjoy, just so that we can make enough money, and when we have some free time on our hands, we spend both our money and time shopping, buying products we don’t really need, many of which later on require more of our time and money to stay in good condition.
+Consider how complicated we’ve made our lives.
+Most of us spend half our waking hours working hard at things we don’t enjoy, just to earn enough money.
+And when we finally have some free time, we often spend both our money and our time shopping—buying products we don’t really need, many of which later demand more time and money to maintain.

-Our houses are cluttered with stuff: furniture, clothes, gadgets, and so on.
-We use some of them on a regular basis, but most of them have absolutely no purpose in our lives.
-They just lie there, filling up the space we live in.
-Our kitchens, for instance, tend to be filled with food products waiting to be consumed.
-But we don’t use them all up, so many of them eventually expire, and then we throw them into the rubbish bin, only to soon fill our cupboards with new ones.
+Our homes are cluttered with stuff: furniture, clothes, gadgets, and so on.
+Some of it we use regularly, but most serves no purpose.
+It simply occupies space.
+Our kitchens, for instance, are often filled with food products waiting to be consumed.
+Yet we rarely use them all up, so many of them eventually expire, and then we throw them into the rubbish bin, only to soon fill our cupboards with new ones.

-All this stuff is not only cluttering our physical space, but also our mental space, thus taking away much of our energy and focus.
-But advertising has convinced us otherwise: that it brings us joy and fulfillment.
-So we keep on acquiring more and more products, yet we are never satisfied.
-In fact, we are sad, confused and exhausted.
+All this stuff clutters not just our physical space, but also our mental space, draining our energy and focus.
+Yet advertising has convinced us otherwise: that it brings us joy and fulfillment.
+So we keep acquiring products, yet we are never satisfied.
+On the contrary, we are sad, confused, and exhausted.

-Other than the harm we’re causing to our psyche by needlessly accumulating stuff, we’re also inflicting harm on our fellow humans.
-The world is made up of finite resources, which are needed by 8 billion people at this point of our evolution.
-That means, when we have more for ourselves, others will inevitably have less for themselves.
-Hence, the excessive wealth of a single person means the impoverishment of a lot of other people.
+Other than the harm we’re causing to ourselves by needlessly accumulating stuff, we’re also inflicting harm on our fellow humans.
+The world is made up of finite resources, shared by 8 billion people at this stage of our evolution.
+This means that when we take more for ourselves, others inevitably have less.
+In other words, the excessive wealth of one person means the impoverishment of a lot of others.

-Lastly yet most importantly, our excessive consumption is killing all life on Earth.
-For example, due to the tremendous waste of toxic materials caused by mindless consumption, we have poisoned the soil, as well as the air and the sea.
-Speaking of the sea, it’s estimated that it will have more plastic than fish by 2050.
-So I’m wondering, is this the world we want to live in?
-A world filled with ugliness, suffering and death?
+Most importantly, our excessive consumption is killing life on Earth.
+For example, the tremendous waste of toxic materials caused by mindless consumption has poisoned the soil, air, and oceans.
+Speaking of the oceans, it is estimated that by 2050 they will contain more plastic than fish.
+So I ask: is this the world we want to live in?
+A world filled with ugliness, suffering, and death?

-Somewhere I read that if all people kept on consuming like Americans and Europeans do, then we would need three planets to sustain ourselves.
-But guess what, we have only one planet — not three!
-And unless we learn to align with nature, our global civilization might soon perish.
+Somewhere I read that if everyone consumed at the rate Americans and Europeans do, we would need three planets to sustain ourselves.
+But guess what—we have only one.
+Unless we learn to live in harmony with nature, our global civilization could soon perish.

-Gandhi said that the Earth has enough for everyone’s need, but not enough for everyone’s greed.
-We can live happily together and have enough to satisfy our physical, emotional and spiritual needs.
-But when we become greedy we can never have enough — even if we have everything.
-And on our way to quench our thirst for more, we ruin both our personal and public health, as well as the health of the wonderful planet that sustains us and every other being alive.
+Gandhi said that the Earth has enough for everyone’s needs, but not enough for everyone’s greed.
+We could live happily together and have enough to satisfy our physical, emotional, and spiritual needs.
+But when are greedy, we can never have enough—even if we possess everything.
+In our pursuit of “more,” we ruin our personal health, public well-being, and the health of the wonderful planet that sustains us and all life.

-Simplicity is the remedy for our personal, social and ecological maladies.
-The question is, when are we going to leave our foolishness behind and regain the lost wisdom of knowing that enough is enough?
+Simplicity is the remedy for our personal, social, and ecological maladies.
+The question is: when will we leave our foolishness behind and regain the lost wisdom of knowing that enough is enough?